Libya, officially the State of Libya .

 The Latin name Libya (from Greek Λιβύη: Libyē), referred to the region west of the Nile generally corresponding to the Atlantic Mountains according to Diodorus.
 Its people were ancestors of the modern Libyans.

 The flag of the Kingdom of Libya was adopted when Libya gained full independence in 1951.
-The flag has changed many times since 1864 till 2011.
+The flag has changed many times from 1864 till 2011.

-The flag consisted of a horizontal tricolor stripes Red- Black- Green with a
+The flag consisted of horizontal tricolor stripes Red- Black- Green with a

 white star and crescent in the middle of the flag on the black stripe.

-This flag represented Libya from its independence in 1951 until the 1969
+This flag represented Libya from its independence in 1951 until 1969

 Libyan coup d'état.